Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

 ## SSR FIR Tutorial

-This tutorial is decomposed into multiple steps:
+This tutorial has multiple steps:

 1. [Summary of AI Engine Architecture](#AIE_Architecture)
 2. [What is a FIR Filter?](#FIR_Filter)